RolandStuder/jeizinen-meteor/index.md

 title: Docs
 ---

 {%raw %}
 <div class="lead">
-A javascript prototyping framework to quickly create UI prototypes.
+A javascript prototyping framework to quickly create  higlhy interactive UI prototypes.
 </div>
 Jeiziner is a meteorite package for [Meteor.js](http://meteor.com).
 Not published to atmosphere yet.